The Greatest Gift-A Cure For CMT

 December 2023 was a holiday season to remember for Rob Prior, as he spent a final precious holiday with his mom, who had bravely battled CMT for most of her life.
 Wheelchair-bound for years, she passed away from complications shortly after the season ended.
 Spending that final holiday together is a memory Rob will cherish for the rest of his life.

 For Rob, the hardest part about CMT is watching it slowly take parts of himself and seeing the impact it has on loved ones.
-A cure would mean a life free from the fear and uncertainty that CMT brings and a chance to build a family without the worry of passing this condition on.
+A cure would mean a life free from the fear and uncertainty that CMT brings, a chance to build a family without the worry of passing this condition on, and a wonderful way to memorialize his mother.

 Would you please consider commemorating Rob’s favorite holiday year of 2023 by donating $20.23, $202.30 or even $2,023 so he can receive his greatest gift of all — a cure for CMT.